napari/napari.github.io/fundamentals/tracks.md

 All our layers support an opacity slider and `opacity` property that allow you to adjust the layer opacity between 0, fully invisible, and 1, fully visible.
-The opacity value applies globally to all the points in the layer, and so you don't need to have any points selected for it to have an effect.
+The opacity value applies globally to all the tracks in the layer.

 ## blending layers